California sand artist brings moments of Zen to storm-battered coast

 Stormy waves periodically washed away a section of sand he was working on.
 But Brighton Denevan, 30, of Santa Cruz, appeared unfazed and continued raking.

 “I had my headphones in.
 I was very focused, going as fast as I could.
-The drawing is like a big dance,” Denevan told KRON4.
+The drawing is like a big dance,” Denevan told Nexstar’s KRON.

 When Denevan finally finished at sunset, a crowd watching from the cliff broke into applause.
 One man said, “Anybody could have done that.
 But that guy went out there and did it.”